 - Disapproval and rejection of gay people

 My good friend Christian Evolution created a graphic, based on my list, that captures these major issues very well.
-I feel so honored that he would do that.

 How These Six Beliefs Harm Victims, Believers, and the Church

 I examine the harmfulness of each of these six beliefs in more detail in other articles because each of them causes tremendous damage to three different groups.

 Embracing these beliefs produces a perspective in which believers see themselves in sharp distinction from those they consider unbelievers or ‘sinners’, resulting in the ostracization of people and in arrogant, condescending, aggressive assault.

 Sometimes, opinions of one group about another group have little significant impact beyond creating irritation, but in other situations these opinions destroy relationships, produce emotional distress, compromise civil rights and livelihood, and even lead to active oppression, injury, or death.